Sergio Jadue: President of Chile's football

+In July 2026, the 13th Guarantee Court of Santiago dismissed the tax crime and misappropriation charges against Jadue, ruling that the statute of limitations had expired.

 Popular culture

 Sergio Jadue's career and his role in the 2015 FIFA corruption case are the subject of the Amazon Prime Video original series El Presidente, a sports drama which premiered in June 2020.
 Colombian actor Andrés Parra portrays Jadue in the series.